dorisashehi/research/README.md

 ## 🔧 Backend Functionality

-The backend is a unified Flask server (`backend/server.py`) that provides both data API and chatbot functionality on port 5000.
+The backend is a unified FastAPI server (`backend/server.py`) that provides both data API and chatbot functionality on port 5000.
+FastAPI provides automatic API documentation, type validation, and async support.

 ### Core Components